-These debt collectors are debt collection companies who are now regulated by Financial Conduct Authority and there are solicitor firms who also can send a demand letter for debt collection on behalf of their client.
+These debt collectors are debt collection companies who are now regulated by the Financial Conduct Authority.
+There are solicitor firms who also can send a demand letter for debt collection on behalf of their client.

 If you are unsure as to whether your debt has been sold or is simply being collected, it would be best to contact the original lender and find out if the debt has been sold or not.

-Any organisations dealing with debt collection which involves collecting debts which are covered by Consumer Credit Agreements must be regulated by The Financial Conduct Authority unless they are solicitors who will be regulated by the Solicitors Regulation Authority.
+Your credit card and personal loans Debt are generally covered by Consumer Credit Agreements and must be regulated by The Financial Conduct Authority.
 The past few years have seen numerous debt collection companies exit the industry as a result of tougher regulation.
 They must demonstrate they have systems and processes aimed at “treating customers fairly”.

-- Making sure they undertake data protection checks before they discuss your debts and your payment plans.
+- Make sure they undertake data protection checks before they discuss your debts and your payment plans.

-- Taking extra care to make sure you understand the debt collection process especially if you are vulnerable ie, struggling with a health issue or a disability or struggling to understand as English is not your first language
+- Take extra care to make sure you understand the debt collection process, especially if you are vulnerable ie, struggling with a health issue or a disability or struggling to understand as English is not your first language

-If you feel that this task is difficult and you need help, there are charities and specialist debt solution practices that can help you set up payment plans for you to manage yourself or that they will manage the plan for you.
-These companies must be regulated by The Financial Conduct Authority.
-Acme Credit Consultants Ltd offer debt management plan and we do charge a reasonable fee for this service which is deducted from your monthly payment.
+If you feel that this task is difficult and you need help, there are charities and specialist debt solution practices that can help you set up payment plans.
+All debt management and debt collection companies in the UK must be regulated by The Financial Conduct Authority (FCA).

-If you do not engage and respond to the debt collection company’s efforts to collect the debt, they are likely to threaten court action which is a county court judgment.
+If you do not engage and respond to the debt collection company’s efforts to collect the debt, they are likely to threaten you with court action.
+This action is known as county court judgment (CCJ).
 If you receive a county court claim form, this is the first step towards obtaining a judgment and it is vital you take action.

-Once you receive the claim form you only have 14 days to reply when completing the form, you have options as to how to respond:
+You have 14 days to reply when replying to the claim form, you have options on the form as to how to respond:

-- Admit the claim if you agree that you owe the creditor that amount of money, you will need to complete the form which will include providing a breakdown of your income and expenditure and show the court how much money you have available to repay to the debt.
+- Admit the claim if you agree that you owe the creditor that amount of money.
+You will need to complete the form which will include providing a breakdown of your income and expenditure.
+You must be able to show the court how much money you have available to repay the debt.

 - File a defence if you do not agree with the amount of money that the form states you owe.
 It is advisable to seek advice if you intend to go down this route.

-- Submit an acknowledgment of service if you intend to defend the claim but need longer than 14 days to prepare the defence.
+- Submit an acknowledgement of service if you intend to defend the claim, but need longer than 14 days to prepare the defence.

-Please call our office on 0203 318 0990 for further advice and help on court claims and our team could offer you suitable service from our experts.
+Please call our office on 0203 318 0990 for further advice and help with court claims.
+Our team could offer you suitable service from our experts.